braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Characterization of the Phase Transition from Stasis to Explosion via Topological Change**]

-The tunneling event is the "spark," but the first rewrite is the "flame."
-Before the first 3-cycle, the universe is 1-dimensional (tree-like) in terms of its homology.
-It has no loops, no enclosed area, no concept of "inside" or "outside."
+We may conceptualize the tunneling event as the "spark"; but the first rewrite operation is the "flame."
+Before the formation of the first $3$-cycle; the universe is effectively $1$-dimensional (tree-like) in terms of its homology.
+It possesses no loops; no enclosed area; and no topological concept of "inside" or "outside."
+It is a structure of pure branching relations.

-The moment $z \to x$ is added, the first quantum of area is born.
-This is not just a structural change; it is a topological phase transition.
-Crucially, this geometry is "infectious."
-The presence of one triangle makes it easier for neighbors to form triangles.
-The vacuum decays not gradually, but explosively, converting the pre-geometric web into a simplicial complex of spacetime foam.
+The moment the edge $z \to x$ is added to close the cycle; the first quantum of area is born.
+This is not merely a structural change; it is a topological phase transition that alters the fundamental invariants of the space.
+Crucially; this geometry is "infectious."
+The presence of one triangle structurally biases its neighbors to form triangles by creating new compliant $2$-paths that were previously forbidden by the bipartition constraints.
+The vacuum decays not gradually; but explosively; converting the sparse and pre-geometric web into a dense simplicial complex of spacetime foam.
+This mechanism explains why the universe appears geometrically rich; once the symmetry is broken; the restoration of the vacuum becomes thermodynamically impossible.
 :::

 ### 3.4.5 Lemma: Ignition Probability {#3.4.5}

 :::info[**Non-Vanishing Probability of Tunneling in the High-Temperature Regime established by Thermodynamic Analysis**]

-The probability $\mathbb{P}_{ign}$ of at least one symmetry-breaking tunneling event occurring in the early vacuum is strictly positive.
+The probability $\mathbb{P}_{ign}$ of at least one symmetry-breaking tunneling event occurring in the early early vacuum is strictly positive.
 This probability approaches unity under the high-effective-temperature conditions [(§4.4.1)](dynamics#4.4.1) of the pre-ignition state, where the free energy barrier to edge addition is thermodynamically negligible.

 ### 3.4.5.1 Proof: High-T Probability {#3.4.5.1}